IBM-Bluemix-Docs/ComposeForRabbitMQ/data-browser.md

 {:tip: .tip}

 # Data Browser
+{: #data-browser}

 The {{site.data.keyword.composeForRabbitMQ_full}} service comes with access to the management UI provided by the RabbitMQ [Management plug-in](https://www.rabbitmq.com/management.html).

 Click _Data Browser_ to open a login screen in a new tab.
 You can find your login credentials in your service's connection string.
-The user and password values are in the section of the string afterß `amqps://` and before `@`, in the format `user:password`.
+The user and password values are in the section of the string after `amqps://` and before `@`, in the format `user:password`.

 After you log in to the UI you can manage exchanges, queues, bindings, virtual hosts, users, and permissions.